 Bond price changes when reselling are taxed as capital gains if held one year or more.
 However bond dividends are taxed like interest, at regular income tax rates (except municipal bond dividends are tax free of federal tax, and sometimes free of state tax in same state, at least in some states).

 The big point here is to not be confused by market return statistics showing bond and balanced funds had good performance history in recent past years.
 They in fact did, but that is history, when interest rates fell more than 2% over 2019 and 2020, causing the existing bonds to increase in resell value.
-But it's wise to also check their current YTD (Year To Date) results too.
+But it's very wise to also check their current YTD (Year To Date) results too.
 The current SEC 30 day yield is shown annualized to represent one total year, which is the accurate current annualized rate value today, but it of course changes all during the rest of the year.
-The Federal Reserve Bank interest rate was near zero at the start of 2022, so the only way it can go now is up, and the high inflation increasing it now, and increased interest rates means resell values of existing bonds are going down.
-However, bonds held until redemption at maturity do retain full face value then, except bond funds might not be able to hold them to maturity when their shareholders are ordering withdrawals.
+The Federal Reserve Bank interest rate was near zero at the start of 2022, so the only way it could go is up.
+And the high inflation continues to increase it now, and increased interest rates means resell values of existing bonds are going down.
+However, bonds held until redemption at maturity do retain full face value then, except bond funds might not be able to hold them to maturity when their shareholders are ordering withdrawals because the value is going down.
 Since interest rates are near zero now, the danger for existing bonds is that rising rates (and lower values) are the only change possible now.
-We are expecting inflation increases and increasing interest rates.
+We are expecting inflation to cause increasing interest rates.
 Bond dividend income is taxed with regular income tax rates, but the price changes are capital gains or losses if held a year or more.

 If considering stock dividends for income, see Stock Dividends are valuable, but withdrawing them is just a withdrawal, and Not new income.
 There are about 65 stocks referred to as Aristocrat Stocks, which to be included, companies must be in the S&P 500 (largest US companies), and must have increased their dividend every year for 25 years, a point of pride indicating a stable business.
 See that Aristocrat Stocks list.
 The annual increases can be small, and a good half of them still pay less than 2.5% dividends, and a few of those pay less than 1%.
 A favorite of Warren Buffet at Berkshire Hathaway is Coca Cola (KO) paying 3% plus decent earnings.
 Whereas most of the best growth stocks pay no dividends, and also can have prices varying widely.